r0hanSH/r0hanSH.github.io/posts/backdoor_ctf.md

 ![Branching](https://raw.githubusercontent.com/r0hanSH/r0hanSH.github.io/master/images/backdoorctf/init.JPG)

 According to the organizers, this was a warmup challenge but actually it's not.
 This was a GO binary which is difficult to reverse engineer as it contains large number of functions.
-This exe contained 2037 functions.
+This exe have 2037 functions.

 We have to provide two values: